 Infertility counselling offers a dedicated space to process everything that comes with this journey.
 Not just the outcomes, but the uncertainty, the identity questions, the relationship strain, and the grief that builds quietly over time.
-At Mindful Steps Therapy in Markham, Mya Moran, RP, provides this kind of support to individuals and couples across Ontario, whether in person or virtually.
+At Mindful Steps Therapy in Markham, Mya Moran, HBSc., MDiv., RP, PMH-C, provides this kind of support to individuals and couples across Ontario and Canada virtually.
+Making care easily accessible to meet you where your at.

 Why the Emotional Side of Infertility Gets Overlooked